Washburn Rural North Middle School: A Strong Start

 What This Turned Into

-More importantly, they had a way to make a brand new environment feel understandable from day one.
+More importantly, they gave the school a way to make a brand new environment feel understandable from day one.